tulasidamarla/angular/angular2/angular2.md

 Note: Our AppModule is identified as angular module using @NgModule() decorator.
 For the NgModule decorator, the properties are arrays.
 1)In the declarations we have defined which components are part of this module.i.e.
 AppComponent. <br>
 2)In the imports array we define the external modules that we want to available for all of the components that belong tho this angular module.
 External modules are modules provided by angular or 3rd party or our custom modules.
 Here we used BrowserModule, which every browser application must import.
-BrowserModule registers important application service providers such as error handling.
+BrowserModule registers important application service providers such as error handling.<br>
 3)bootstrap array defines the startup component of the application.
 It should contain the selector we used in the index.html.

 Templates,Interpolation and Directives